prebid/prebid.github.io/guide.md

 ***

-## Data Structures
+## Data Models

-**_dropdown_v2**
+The data files are stored in the __data directory.

+### _dropdown_v2

 The dropdown_v2 yml file is used to construct the top nav when the site is viewed on desktops and tablets.

-The yml is divided into menu sections.
+The YML map is divided into collections of menu sections.
 Menu sections are commented when they begin, for example;

 #----------Product SubNav------------